-Privacy and confidentiality is very important to us at Counseling and Psychological Services (CAPS).
+Privacy and confidentiality are very important to us at CAPS.
 In fact, it is the foundation of the counseling relationship.
 We understand that counseling is most effective when students can be open and honest about their concerns – and in order to do that students need a safe place to talk about their feelings and the various circumstances impacting them.

 We want you to feel comfortable at CAPS and to trust that we will safeguard the privacy and security of your healthcare information.
 We reinforce this fundamental commitment to confidentiality through management/staff training and educational programs.
 Every CAPS staff member signs a confidentiality agreement, which legally binds them to maintain all matters as strictly confidential.
 Federal and State confidentiality practices maintain strict security controls over patient health information.

-In general everything you say will be kept confidential at Counseling and Psychological Services.
-CAPS staff members have a legal and ethical obligation to protect your privacy.
+In general, everything you say will be kept confidential.
+CAPS staff members have a legal and ethical obligation to protect their privacy.
 However, there are several exceptions to the general rule of confidentiality.
 We would be required to release information and possibly contact appropriate people if:

 • we believed you were a serious threat to either yourself or someone else

-• we learned information which led us to believe that someone under the age of 18 was being abused
+• we learned information that led us to believe that someone under the age of 18 was being abused

 • we received a valid court order to release the information.

-If you have any concerns or questions about privacy and confidentiality at CAPS, please speak to your counselor or contact any of the professional staff members.
+If you have any concerns or questions about privacy and confidentiality, please speak to your counselor or contact any of the professional staff members.